 If you still have a key, the key number is not necessary when you need extra NISSAN Vehicle Immobilizer System keys.
 Your dealer can duplicate your existing key.
-As many as four NISSAN Vehicle Immobilizer System keys can be used with one vehicle.
-You should bring all NISSAN Vehicle Immobilizer System keys that you have to your NISSAN dealer for registration.
 This is because the registration process will erase the memory of all key codes previously registered into the NISSAN Vehicle Immobilizer System.
-After the registration process, these components will only recognize keys coded into the NISSAN Vehicle Immobilizer System during registration.